 Buy only what you really love and need.
-Also environmentally-friendly collections produce fewer items.
+Also environmentally-friendly collections produce fewer items than you might be accustomed to.
 We love limited editions and made to order collections!

 Cruelty-free fashion and food

-Animals should not die, or suffer at all, for our clothes and food.
+Animals should not die, or suffer at all, for our clothes, food and beauty.
 Simple.